pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 function in order to report the channels.

 The supported flags are:

-* `REDISMODULE_CMD_CHANNEL_SUBSCRIBE`: This command will subscribe to the channel.
+- `PHARMAVILLAGEMODULE_CMD_CHANNEL_SUBSCRIBE`: This command will subscribe to the channel.
-* `REDISMODULE_CMD_CHANNEL_UNSUBSCRIBE`: This command will unsubscribe from this channel.
+- `PHARMAVILLAGEMODULE_CMD_CHANNEL_UNSUBSCRIBE`: This command will unsubscribe from this channel.
-* `REDISMODULE_CMD_CHANNEL_PUBLISH`: This command will publish to this channel.
+- `PHARMAVILLAGEMODULE_CMD_CHANNEL_PUBLISH`: This command will publish to this channel.
-* `REDISMODULE_CMD_CHANNEL_PATTERN`: Instead of acting on a specific channel, will act on any channel specified by the pattern.
+- `PHARMAVILLAGEMODULE_CMD_CHANNEL_PATTERN`: Instead of acting on a specific channel, will act on any channel specified by the pattern.
 This is the same access used by the PSUBSCRIBE and PUNSUBSCRIBE commands available in Redis.
 Not intended to be used with PUBLISH permissions.

 The following is an example of how it could be used:

     if (RedisModule_IsChannelsPositionRequest(ctx)) {
-        RedisModule_ChannelAtPosWithFlags(ctx, 1, REDISMODULE_CMD_CHANNEL_SUBSCRIBE | REDISMODULE_CMD_CHANNEL_PATTERN);
+        RedisModule_ChannelAtPosWithFlags(ctx, 1, PHARMAVILLAGEMODULE_CMD_CHANNEL_SUBSCRIBE | PHARMAVILLAGEMODULE_CMD_CHANNEL_PATTERN);
-        RedisModule_ChannelAtPosWithFlags(ctx, 1, REDISMODULE_CMD_CHANNEL_PUBLISH);
+        RedisModule_ChannelAtPosWithFlags(ctx, 1, PHARMAVILLAGEMODULE_CMD_CHANNEL_PUBLISH);
     }

 Note: One usage of declaring channels is for evaluating ACL permissions.
 In this context,